kahlil/grit-preact/README.md

 ## Get Grit

-⚠️ Use it at your own peril, this is **alpha software**.
-Lots of rough edges.
+⚠️ Use it at your own peril, this is an **alpha version**.
+There be 🐉s.

 [Download the latest release](https://github.com/kahlil/grit/releases/download/v1.0.0-alpha.2/Grit-darwin-x64-1.0.0-alpha.2.zip) (macOS only).